btskinner/btskinner.github.io/index.md

 <!-- like distance and cost when choosing a college; and the economic and -->
 <!-- social outcomes of college attendance. -->

-My research interests center on college access, the outcomes of college participation, and using tools of data science such as machine learning and Bayesian statistics to rigorously examine higher education policy questions that are difficult or impossible to answer with conventional econometric tools.
+My research interests center on college access, the outcomes of college participation, and using tools of data science such as machine learning and Bayesian statistics to rigorously examine higher education policy questions that are difficult to answer with conventional econometric tools.

 In my work I have examined how students weigh factors like [distance and cost](https://link.springer.com/article/10.1007/s11162-018-9507-1)